You can lead a horse to water, but a pencil must be led.Stan Laurel

 - Don’t drive the chisel so deeply into the wood that it binds forcing you to wiggle the chisel, or heaven forfend, set down your hammer to extract it;

-- Use your sharp chisel for cutting wood, not for prying out waste like a screwdriver.
+- Use your sharp chisel for cutting wood, not like a screwdriver or crowbar for prying out waste.
 Instead, use your sharp blade to cut the waste loose and then remove it from the joint by flicking your wrist without stopping, disrupting your cutting rhythm, or setting down your hammer.

-There is nothing to stop you from using your hammer and chisel as a graceful but oh so violent dance team, so enjoy!
+There is nothing to stop you and your hammer and chisel from performing as a precise and graceful, but oh so violent, dance team, so enjoy!

 In the next installment in this tale of bold hammers and graceful chisels we will examine in more detail the rhythmical motions involved in doing chisel-work efficiently and the role of the hammer in that dance.
 Sorry, no champagne or pretty girls but there just might be a song or two.
 Until then, I have the honor to remain,